Your contract is with Premier Holidays Limited, a Member of ABTA.

 If you have any special requests relating to your holiday, you should advise us when you make your booking.
 Although we are happy to pass on any requests to our suppliers, we cannot guarantee that they will be fulfilled and any additional costs involved will be passed on to you.
 Special requests do not form part of your contract with us.

 We are delighted to offer advice for clients with special needs or disabilities.
-Although the properties featured on our website do not generally have specially adapted rooms, some may prove more suitable than others with regard to their location, general layout, availability of ground floor rooms, lifts etc. Where a property has a lift, this will be indicated in the brochure description, although it may not serve all floors or areas of the hotel.
+Although the properties featured on our website do not generally have specially adapted rooms, some may prove more suitable than others with regard to their location, general layout, availability of ground floor rooms, lifts etc. Where a property has a lift, this will be indicated in the hotel description, although it may not serve all floors or areas of the hotel.
 Do not assume that all properties have this facility.
 Some styles of lifts may not be able to accommodate all types of wheelchair.
 It is, therefore, vital that you inform us if this is an important facility for you, so that we can make the property aware of your requirements.

 The level of specialist service may vary at different airports and with different airlines.
 Please note that in order to comply with ferry/airline regulations we do require that detailed information with regard to needs, assistance and facilities is made available to them when your booking is made.
 Some airlines place restrictions on the number of passengers with special needs they can carry.
 The type of facilities available may be restricted in accordance with the type of aircraft in service or the airport itself.
 We therefore suggest that all components of your holiday are thoroughly discussed and that the information is forwarded to us in writing prior to your holiday being confirmed so we may endeavour to ensure that all aspects of the holiday selected meet your requirements.